NetApp/santricity/README.md

                                                    #    - Windows ATTO: Windows OS and the ATTO Technology, Inc. driver
             owning_controller:                     # Specifies which controller will be the primary owner of the volume.
 Not specifying will allow the
                                                    #    controller to choose ownership.
 (Choices: A, B)
-            read_ahead_enable:                     # Enables read ahead caching; this is good for sequential workloads to cache subsequent blocks.
-            read_cache_enable:                     # Enables read caching which will cache all read requests.
-            cache_without_batteries:               # Enable caching even without batteries.
             size:                                  # Size of the volume or presented size of the thinly provisioned volume.
             size_unit:                             # Unit size for the size, thin_volume_repo_size, and thin_volume_max_repo_size
                                                    #    Choices: bytes, b, kb, mb, gb, tb, pb, eb, zb, yb
             segment_size_kb:                       # Indicates the amount of data stored on a drive before moving on to the next drive in the volume group.
-            ssd_cache_enabled:                     # Enables ssd cache which will enable the volume to use an existing SSD cache on the storage array.
             thin_provision:                        # Whether volumes should be thinly provisioned.
             thin_volume_repo_size:                 # Actually allocated space for thinly provisioned volumes.
             thin_volume_max_repo_size:             # Maximum allocated space allowed for thinly provisioned volumes.
             thin_volume_expansion_policy:          # Thin volume expansion policy.
 Choices: automatic, manual
             thin_volume_growth_alert_threshold:    # Thin volume growth alert threshold; this is the threshold for when the thin volume expansion
                                                    #    policy will be enacted.
 Allowable values are between and including 10% and 99%
+            ssd_cache_enabled:                     # Enables ssd cache which will enable the volume to use an existing SSD cache on the storage array.
             data_assurance_enabled:                # Enables whether data assurance(DA) is required to be enabled.
+            read_cache_enable:                     # Enables read caching which will cache all read requests.
+            read_ahead_enable:                     # Enables read ahead caching; this is good for sequential workloads to cache subsequent blocks.
+            write_cache_enable:                    # Enables write caching which will cache all writes.
+            cache_without_batteries:               # Enable caching even without batteries.

             wait_for_initialization:               # Whether volume creation with wait for initialization to complete
             workload_name:                         # Name of the volume's workload
             workload_metadata:                     # Dictionary containing arbitrary entries normally used for defining the volume(s) workload. volume_metadata                        # Dictionary containing arbitrary entries used to define information about the volume itself.
-                                                   #    Note: format_type, format_options, mount_dir, mount_options are used by netapp_eseries.host.mount role to format and mount volumes.
+                                                   #    Note: format_type, format_options, mount_dir, mount_options are used by netapp_eseries.host.mount role
-            write_cache_enable:                    # Enables write caching which will cache all writes.
-                                                   #    created on the storage array.
+                                                   #            to format and mount volumes.

     # Snapshot Consistency Group Default Policy Specifications